Gary Evans (serial killer): Death

 On August 12, 1998, Evans was arraigned at the Rensselaer County District Court and charged with three of the murders.
-He was then transferred to the Rensselaer County Jail, where he was charged with parole violations before the local court.
+He was then transferred to the Albany County Jail, where he was charged with parole violations before the local court.
 Two days later, while en route to Troy and passing through the Menands Bridge, Evans, despite being in manacles and chained, used a secret key hidden in his nose to free himself.
 He then broke the window of the transport van and jumped out.
 He was quickly cornered by police, but managed to run to the fence and leaped into the Hudson River, hitting the shallows below which caused him fatal head injuries.
 Due to the circumstances, his death was ruled a suicide.

 A number of acquaintances, including Evans' lawyer and investigator Jim Horton, who had known him since the 1970s when he investigated the robberies, later stated that Evans had planned to kill himself long before the incident, having sent them suicide notes in which he expressed remorse and his inability to deal with isolation.
 According to his close friends, despite his criminal activities, they considered Evans to have a complex worldview and philosophy, a vegetarian who never drank nor smoked.
-Some also said that in the last months of his life, Gary was paranoid of possibly getting the death penalty and was going to be executed via lethal injection, which contradicted his beliefs that one should never take drugs via injections.